Mark’s long 3-pointer at buzzer lifts Houston to 67-64 win

+HOUSTON (AP)Tramon Mark’s teammates knew his buzzer-beater was good as soon as it left his hand.

-HOUSTON (AP) — Tramon Mark hit a long 3-pointer as time expired to give No. 9 Houston a 67-64 win over Memphis on Sunday.
+The Houston freshman hit a long 3-pointer as time expired to give the No. 9 Cougars a 67-64 win over Memphis on Sunday.

 After Memphis had tied it with 1.7 seconds left, Marcus Sasser threw the ball to midcourt where Mark picked it up.
 He dribbled through two Memphis defenders and launched a 35-footeroff the backboard and in.